 Is a ‘fly agaric mushroom’ a magic mushroom?

-How can I reduce the risks if I take magic mushrooms?
+How can I reduce the risks if I take ‘shrooms?

-- Please make sure you’re absolutely swear-on-your-mum’s-life CERTAIN that you’ve got the right type of mushroom before you eat it.
+- Make sure you’re absolutely, swear-on-your-mum’s-life CERTAIN that you’ve got the right type of mushroom before you eat it.
 Even if it means kidnapping Bear Grylls.

 - Have a friend you trust stay with you in case you have a bad trip.